Influenza (flu) and your baby

 Your baby may have the flu if she has any of these signs or symptoms:

-- Sore throat
+- Cough or sore throat

 - Runny or stuffy nose

-- Muscle or body aches
+- Headache or muscle or body aches

 - Being tired